katearevir/CPSC-481-Project/README.md

   - Back button to go back to itinerary page.
 - **Editing/Deleting an itinerary item:**
   - After adding Mcdonalds to itinerary, click "McDonalds" item to edit.
-  - Floppy disk to save changes (Note: will not actually save changes since data for item are hardcoded).
+  - Floppy disk to save changes (Note: will not actually save changes since data for items are hardcoded).
   - Trash icon to delete.
 - **Shared tab:**
   - In the Settings page, enter "123456" under **Import Share Code**.
   - Click icon next to it.
   - Clicking "OK" on the popup will take you back to the itinerary page containing the shared itinerary.
+  - "Chinatown Shopping" itinerary item is clickable.

-## Main Pages
+## XAML Pages Information
 1. Page1.xaml is the map page.
 2. Page2.xaml is the itinerary page.
 3. SettingsPage.xaml is the settings page.